-At the University of Buffalo, Dr. Alexis Thompson has focused her efforts in research; more specifically related to substance abuse disorders and maternal behaviours.
-She is now a Professor in the Department of Psychology, and increased her teaching load.
+At the University at Buffalo, Dr. Alexis Thompson has focused her efforts in research; more specifically related to substance abuse disorders and maternal behaviours.
+She is now a Clinical Assistant Professor in the Department of Psychology, and increased her teaching load.
 Many professors switching from a research role to a teaching role would be overwhelmed with COVID-19 and online teaching, but Dr. Thompson flourished in her ability to leverage Kritik to ensure her students in Buffalo (and Singapore!) were able to develop their critical thinking abilities in an online format.

 Students had the opportunity to present both in groups and individually.
 She provided a very detailed rubric so students could hone in on the exact grade of a presentation, and she was able to go into the Kritik platform and override certain student’s grades so that the rest of the class could see what she thought of the presentation.
 She guided their ability as an evaluator, and their Evaluation Scores allowed her to identify which students were struggling as an evaluator.